How Qualified is my Instructor?

 Skydiving

-Start Skydiving Posted by: Start Skydiving 6 months ago
+Posted by: Start Skydiving 1 year ago

 There’s a reason first time skydivers strap themselves to another human before jumping, and it’s not just because it’s nice to have moral support when launching face first out of an airplane door.